 Every employee on your payroll is assigned a classification code based on the work they actually perform.
 The National Council on Compensation Insurance (NCCI) maintains the standard classification system used in most states, and each code carries a distinct premium rate per $100 of payroll.
 That rate reflects the injury risk associated with the job type.
 A desk-based role and a construction role carry vastly different rates because they carry vastly different risk profiles.

 The calculation itself is straightforward once you have accurate, classification-level payroll figures.
-Here is how it works for a small contracting firm with both office and field staff:
+Consider a small contracting firm with both office and field staff:

 Step 1: Calculate manual premium by classification